Al-Awda Hospital: 2023 siege

-On 13 December, Jacobin reported that 240 people were trapped at al-Awda, surrounded by Israeli snipers, without clean water and surviving on one meal per day of bread or rice.
+On 13 December, Branko Marcetic of Jacobin wrote that 240 people were trapped at al-Awda, surrounded by Israeli snipers, without clean water and surviving on one meal per day of bread or rice.
 A staffer at the hospital reported Israeli snipers had shot at a one pregnant civilian at the hospital.
 A hospital monitoring manager stated a nurse had been killed by an Israeli sniper on the hospital's fourth floor through the window.
 On 14 December, the Gaza Health Ministry stated their fear that after the Israeli raid of Kamal Adwan Hospital was complete, al-Awda would be their next target.

 Renzo Fricke, an official at Doctors Without Borders, stated, "Reports coming out of Al-Awda hospital are harrowing and we are gravely worried for safety of patients and staff inside".
 On 17 December, the hospital director stated they were running low on water, food, oxygen, and medications.
 On December 19, reports emerged that Israeli forces have converted the hospital into their own 'military barracks'.
 According to the Gaza Health Ministry, 240 Palestinians, including staff and patients, are being held inside.

 Doctors Without Borders reported Israeli troops seized Al Awda, with troops stripping, bounding, and interrogating all men and boys over the age of sixteen.
 Soldiers continued holding the hospital and in its premises they arrested Adnan al-Bursh, head of orthopaedics at al-Shifa Hospital, later died in Israeli prison.